 I’m pretty sure I’m not the only one who’s prone to finding any excuse to get out self-promotion when that scary vulnerable moment of actually pressing “go” on a project rolls around, and protecting yourself in advance for whenever those feelings of self-doubt arise is a great idea.

-6. Talking about your work doesn’t need to feel heavy
+6. Talking about your work doesn’t need to feel like selling all the time

 Focus on the work.
 On why you’re excited about the work.
 Focus on your relationships, your community, and your existing clients or customers.
 Collect testimonials and kind things people have said so you can have something lovely to read when you’re in need of reconnecting with your “why”, and this will help remind you of the impact that you long to have in people’s lives.
 Whenever you feel stuck with your marketing and find yourself struggling to express why it’s got value, just take a deep look at what value you’re providing, what problems you’re seeking to solve for people.